The Easiest Way to Solve a Rubik's Cube, With Step-by-Step Pictures & Video

-To complete the 2nd layer, the 4 edges that do not have a yellow sticker need to be put in-between the center dots in the 2nd layer (blue, red, green, and orange.)
+To complete the second layer, the 4 edges that do not have a yellow sticker need to be put in-between the center dots in the 2nd layer (blue, red, green, and orange).

 They can be put into place 1 of 3 ways.
 The 3 pictures below show each one.
 Below each picture is a video example.

-In this first picture, the green/orange edge is on top, lined up with the green center dot.
+In this picture, below, the green/orange edge is on top, lined up with the green center dot.
 It needs to be moved toward you and to your left.

-In this pic, the blue/orange edge is on the front, lined up with the blue center dot.
+In this picture, below, the blue/orange edge is on the front, lined up with the blue center dot.
 It needs to be moved up and to your left.

 Shown in the picture below, this is a case that does not happen as often as the others, and takes a few more moves to solve.
 The green/red edge is already in place, and it needs to be flipped.

 The "Yellow Cross" is the first thing to make for the 3rd layer, which is the 1st of the 4 pictures below.

 You're only looking at the yellow stickers on the yellow face, specifically the edges only.
 The colors on the 4 corners do not matter, and neither does the 2nd color of the yellow edges.